psrashok/sailpoint/Introduction.md

 ### Basics of Identity Access Management

-a.
-What is Identity Access Management?
+ #### What is Identity Access Management?
   -> Manage the access of Identity
+  -> Identity management is a method of verifying the identities of network entities and the level of access for enterprise network resources.
+It helps keep IT systems, networks, and data secure.

+#### What is Identity Security Breaches

+   1. An identity security breach occurs when someone gains unauthorized access to a person's identity-related data.
+   2. This can happen through a malicious attack or an accident, like leaving confidential data on an unsecured server.
+   3. Identity security breaches can lead to identity theft, fraud, and other cybercrimes.
+Cybercriminals can use stolen information to steal money or classified information from the victim.

 b.
 Benefits of Sailpoint?